General Resources

 See my Blog Posts: Enrichment.
 Is it really that easy? for more details on what defines enrichment and this post indoor enrichment ideas.

-Enrichment for Dogs
+Enrichment Ideas for your Dog!

 • Chewing / Shredding / Destroying are natural and instinctual behaviors for dogs.
 Providing appropriate outlets is the best way to ensure your dog makes the best choices and doesn’t resort to your furniture.